top of page

 4. You must take care of yourself.
 You can’t lead well if your life isn’t in balance—and you can’t expect your team to operate effectively either.

-I believe RPNC can be a solution to meet these challenges and will be a statewide force-multiplier, built to support existing organizations doing great work, train up the next generation of leaders to step up, and tear down the silos separating good people who work hard to help others.
+I believe this organization can be a solution to meet these challenges and will be a force-multiplier to serve the nonprofit leaders, built to support existing organizations doing great work, train up the next generation of leaders to step up, and tear down the silos separating good people who work hard to help others.

 I’m proud to start this initiative in my home state.
 Arkansas has a proud tradition of neighbor helping neighbors.
 When a need arises, we don’t wait for help to arrive, we rally together to meet the challenge head-on.
 RPNC is built to carry that spirit forward.